 The objective view

-Software requirements emphasise the ‘why’ and the ‘what’ of your software and are used by a development team to come up with designs that emphasise the ‘how’.
+Software requirements emphasise the ‘why’ and the ‘what’ of your software (e.g. what it does, what characteristics it has) and are used by a development team to come up with designs that emphasise the ‘how’.
 They are usually, but not always, documented, can be described at different levels of abstraction (e.g. business objectives, user requirements, system requirements), and can use different templates (e.g. user stories, use cases, system capabilities) with defined attributes.
 Processes for collecting them can differ wildly.